cancervariants/fusion-representation/docs/source/information_model.rst

 .. _transcript-segment-element:

-Transcript segment
+Transcript Segment
 ##################

-A transcript segment is a representation of a transcribed sequence denoted by a 5-prime and 3-prime exon boundary.
+A transcript segment is a representation of a transcribed sequence denoted by a 5-prime and 3-prime segment boundary.
 Typically, transcript segments are used when the gene fusion junction boundary is known or when representing full-length :ref:`chimeric-fusions`.
 In the case where only the fusion junction is reported, only one boundary of a given transcript segment will be represented.